Superhoben/MD-simulation-CDIO/index.rst

      - 736.693
      - 897

+The specific heat capacity results for both NVT and NVE ensembles closely align with the reference values.
+This alignment clarifies that our code is performing as intended.
+However, the slight deviation from the experimental values can be attributed to various factors.
+These factors may include the number of atoms simulated, the duration of the simulation, and the frequency of recorded values per number of steps.

 Time average of Debye temperature:
 =======================
 For testing the Time average of Debye temperature, 6 different tests were conducted for NVE as well as NVT ensemble (3 for each ensemble) for the following materials: Copper (Cu), Silver (Ag) and Aluminium (Al).
 Those tests were simulated on Macbook Pro 13-inch, 2017 personal computer with CPU: Intel 2.3 GHz Dual-Core i5.
 Simulation time was around 8 minutes per simulation.
+For additional details, please refer to the "README.txt" file in the GitHub repository path: /MD-simulation-CDIO/Premade_simulation_data/Debye_temerpature/.
+All the simulated files containing the relevant data can be found in the same path mentioned above.

 NVE Simulations for the Time average of Debye temperature
 =======================